What Is a Rewards Credit Card?

 Your Ability to Pay Off the Card

 Interest charges are rewards killers.
-Most rewards credit card rates sit in the 1.5 to 2.5% range, whereas interest rates are more than 15%, so it’s easy to see how quickly your interest charges can quickly offset and exceed your rewards.
+Most of the best rewards credit card rates sit in the 1.5 to 2.5% range, whereas interest rates are more than 15%, so it’s easy to see how quickly your interest charges can quickly offset and exceed your rewards.

 The key here is to use your rewards credit card as a debit card by paying off any new charges immediately.